mehulagg/gitlab/doc/integration/google_workspace_saml.md

 1. [Reconfigure](../administration/restart_gitlab.md#omnibus-gitlab-reconfigure) or [restart](../administration/restart_gitlab.md#installations-from-source) GitLab for Omnibus and installations
    from source respectively for the changes to take effect.

-You might want to try this out on an incognito browser window.
+To avoid caching issues, test the result on an incognito or private browser window.

 ## Troubleshooting